xorxyz/www/content/library/world.md

   - Game
 ---

-The game world is structured like a security conference
+The game world is structured like a security conference.

 ### `Undefined` Island